Golden Boulder of Kyaiktiyo

 I couldn’t believe it.
 I was shocked.
 I was stupefied.
 I was completely fucking amazed.

 Here I was.
 On this mountain top, literally thousands of miles from home.
-I had journeyed under some pretty difficult circumstances, and under some fairly harsh conditions, to see this Golden Boulder balancing on this very cliff.
+I had gone through some fairly challenging hoops to see this Golden Boulder balancing on this very cliff.
 And here it was - completely and effectively out of view.

-It started off as a small titter, which led to a moderate giggle, and then finally I had to sit down, and I fell into a tremendous laughing fit.
-And I was suddenly overcome with a feeling of how perfect it all was.
+It started off as a small smile, and then grew into a tremendous laughing fit, and I was suddenly overcome with a feeling of how perfect it all was.
 Everything.
 Every bit of it.
-The journey, the Boulder, my life, the world - all of it.
+This journey, the Boulder, my life, the world – all of it.
 Every bit of it.
 I thought of that quote by Charles Simic, where he says, “Do I love Jesus?
 Yeah, sure.
 Hell, I love everyone.”
-And I thought of that great cartoon by Rodriguez, “The Colossal Joke.”
 I thought of everything.
 And I thought of nothing.
 And it was all so perfect, that it just made me laugh and laugh.

 And when I got done laughing, I stood up, looked around at the few people who were, oddly enough, looking at me warmly with nice smiles, smiled at them back, waved, and then started my journey back down the mountain.